 The Arc, a nonprofit advocacy program for adults with IDD, offers an online planning tool that provide insight on a host of issues, including finding accommodation, getting a job, and securing special services.

 It is vitally important to make sure there will always be sufficient funds to pay for your loved one’s housing, and to set money aside without compromising their access to government benefits, if applicable.
 One strategy is to set up a special needs trusts (SNT).
 Regulations about using SNTs to pay for section-8 housing through government vouchers are especially complicated.

 Another crucial planning tool is life insurance for the parents or guardians, if they qualify.
 Even term insurance will provide protection and immediate cash in the event that a parent dies unexpectedly.
 Other assets, such as the proceeds from the sale of the family home, can be set aside in an SNT to pay for a loved one’s care and support into the future.

 “The best plan is to start early: Apply for Medicaid, find a financial advisor, establish a good credit rating for the person with disability, and then talk to their care coordinators or housing navigators about detailed options,” say Musa Klebnikov and Michele Lawton of Special Needs Advisors LLC, an agency that helps families place their loved ones in living situations.
 “Everyone has different needs and support systems; therefore, each family needs a different solution.”

 Failing to put a plan in place can lead to trauma and stress for the family if something unexpected happens in the meantime.
 Avoid scrambling to find the best solution for your loved one’s housing.
 Start planning early and with the right professionals.
-The Special Needs attorneys at Mandelbaum Barrett are available to answer any questions you may have.
+The Special Needs attorneys at Mandelbaum Barrett PC are available to answer any questions you may have.